istio/istio/pkg/kube/krt/README.md

 If the result of the `Fetch` operation changes, the collection will automatically be recomputed; the framework handles the state and event detection.
 In the above example, the provided function will be called (at least) every time there is a change to a configmap.
 The `ConfigMapCount` collection will produce events only when the count changes.
-The framework will use generic Equals to on the underlying object to determine whether or not to recompute collections.
+The framework will use generic Equals on the underlying object to determine whether or not to recompute collections.

 ### Picking a collection type